trevortylerlee/boogerbuttcheeks/src/content/lists/favourite-games/index.md

 ---
-title: My Favorite Video Games of All Time
+title: My Favourite Video Games of All Time
 description: These games are pretty good.
 ---